• Skip to main content

 by Jennifer V. Miller

-Here are 3 tactics you can employ to help coach your colleague towards a conclusion that is meaningful to them:
+Here are three tactics you can employ to coach your colleague towards a conclusion that is meaningful to them:

 Facilitate exploration.
 When you are coaching someone, you’re helping him or her think through an issue.
 You don’t take responsibility for the outcome, you simply help guide the exploration using open-ended questions such as: